 Which is more cost-effective: eSIM vs Roaming?

 In most cases, eSIM wins.
 It’s prepaid, cheaper, and more transparent.
+Many eSIM providers offer prepaid plans that support personal hotspots, making them a flexible and cost-effective option for sharing data while traveling.
 Roaming may be fine for short trips, but for regular travel, eSIM gives better long-term value.

 Blog Author